MicrosoftDocs/windows-ai-docs/docs/toolkit/toolkit-getting-started.md

 ms.author: aashcraft
 ms.date: 09/11/2024
 ms.topic: how-to
-no-loc: [AI Toolkit, VS Code, Visual Studio Code, REST]
+no-loc: [VS Code, Visual Studio Code, REST]
 #customer intent: As a Windows developer, I want to learn how to download and run AI models locally using the AI Toolkit for Visual Studio Code.
 ---